There are special requirements to meet if you would like to bring your spouse, civil partner or children to the UK while you study here.

 - S/he intends to leave the UK at the end of the permitted stay.

-To come to the UK as a partner of a student you must show the immigration authorities that s/he meets all of the following requirements:
+You must show the immigration authorities that s/he meets all of the following requirements:

 - Evidence of 2 years or more of your relationship.